 You comment on them in your reports.
 You even (kinda) understand them.
 Or, maybe, not quite?

 Please join Elaine Eisenbeisz as she presents an overview of the how and why of various ratios we use often in statistical practice.

-It’s really easy to mix up the concepts of association (a.k.a. correlation) and interaction.
+It’s really easy to mix up the concepts of association (as measured by correlation) and interaction.
 Or to assume if two variables interact, they must be associated.
 But it’s not actually true.

-In statistics, they have different implications for the relationships among your variables, especially when the variables you’re talking about are predictors in a regression or ANOVA model.
+In statistics, they have different implications for the relationships among your variables.
+This is especially true when the variables you’re talking about are predictors in a regression or ANOVA model.

 Unfortunately, there is no nice, descriptive measure for association between one [Read more…] about The Difference Between Interaction and Association

 Of all the concepts I see researchers struggle with as they start to learn high-level statistics, the one that seems to most often elicit the blank stare of incomprehension is the Covariance Matrix, and its friend, Covariance Structures.